 Review Your Results

 Too many of us spend too long getting things done and not enough time learning from what we’ve achieved (or not).
-This is tragic when you can you review your results in two simple steps and dramatically improve your future performance.
+This is tragic when you can review your results in two simple steps and dramatically improve your future performance.

 Imagine this… You’ve just finished your work (your day, your project or your week) and you’ve got the result you want – great!